 Girls’ period: what you need to know

 Have you just started your period?
 Or want to know what to expect?
 Your period is a natural part of growing up, it is nothing to worry about – it is an important part of being a girl.
-When a girl reaches puberty, her body goes through changes to prepare her for being a woman, and one day a mother.

 Your period is blood passing out of your womb as part of a natural process to prepare your body for pregnancy.
 Now that your body is changing you can get pregnant, (and just before your first period too).